Getting Started With Artificial Lights for Food Photography

 Artificial Light Myths

-Myth 1: Artificial Lighting Is Complicated
+Myth 1: Artificial lighting is complicated.

 Check out the tomato images below.
 Can you tell which tomato image below was shot with natural light vs. artificial light? 😉